How can I improve my credit?

 - Applying for a secured credit card is a great way to build credit if you’re new to the game.
 These require you to pay cash ahead of time similar to a debit card.
 You can also use it to rebuild your credit after going through bankruptcy or other debt-related problems.

-How can I change information on my credit report that is wrong?
+How can I change incorrect information on my credit report?

 Sadly, credit report errors are not rare, and those errors can keep you from getting a loan.
 Credit reporting agencies are typically required to correct any errors within 30 days, so corrections can raise your credit score right away.
 These are some examples of errors you might see: